4d/docs/website/translated_docs/es/Preferences/structure.md

 ### Calidad gráfica de la estructura

 This option varies the level of graphic detail in the Structure editor.
-By default, the quality is set to **High**.
+Por defecto, la calidad se define como **Alta**.
 You can select Standard quality in order to give priority to display speed.
 The effect of this setting is mainly perceptible when using the zoom function (see the "Zoom" paragraph in [Structure editor](https://doc.4d.com/4Dv18R6/4D/18-R6/Structure-editor.300-5217734.en.html)).

 ### Cuando una carpeta está atenuada, su contenido es: